Pylons/pyramid/docs/narr/project.rst

 following commands assume that our current working directory is the ``env`` directory.

-The below command uses the ``pcreate`` command to create a project with the ``starter`` scaffold.
+The below example uses the ``pcreate`` command to create a project with the ``starter`` scaffold.

-For example,

 On UNIX: